 One of the best ways to work out where you can save a few extra dollars is by creating a budget.
-By tracking your daily, monthly and annual expenses, you can see where your money goes and identify where you can perhaps divert some funds into savings.
-The Australian Securities & Investments Commission’s (ASIC) MoneySmart TrackMySPEND app is a helpful tool to monitor where you’re spending your money.
+By tracking your daily, monthly and annual expenses, you can see where your money goes and identify where you can perhaps keep some funds each month to put into savings.
+The Australian Securities & Investments Commission’s (ASIC) MoneySmart TrackMySPEND app is a helpful tool to work out where you’re spending your money.

 Set aside part of your monthly salary

-Out of sight, out of mind is a savings strategy that works for many.
-You can do this by putting your salary straight into a savings account and then transferring a set amount to your everyday account to cover daily expenses and bills.
-That way your savings are safely out of temptation’s reach, and they may even earn you a higher rate of interest depending on the type of savings account you choose.
+Out of sight, out of mind is a savings strategy that works for many people.
+You can do this by putting your salary straight into a savings account and then transferring a set amount that you have budgeted to your everyday account to cover daily expenses and bills.
+That way you help yourself stick to your budget and your savings are safely out of temptation’s reach, and they may even earn you a higher rate of interest depending on the type of savings account you choose.

-According to The 50-20-30 Rule, it is recommended that at least 20% of your income should go towards savings.
-While every situation is different, a consistent amount of savings whether its big or small, will eventually add up and help you achieve your financial goals faster.
+According to the 50-20-30 Rule, it is recommended that at least 20% of your income should go towards savings.
+While every person's situation is different, a consistent amount of savings whether its big or small, will eventually add up and help you achieve your financial goals faster.

 The ASIC MoneySmart website also offers some great strategies to help you save for that all important deposit, including moving back into your family home to save on rent, as well as getting a high interest savings account.

 If you'd like to know more about the deposit amount or type of savings you need to purchase your dream home, have a chat to one of our Lending Specialist to see how we may be able to help.
 Talk to us today on 13 73 77 or contact your Pepper Money broker.